grace-ac/project-pycno-sswd-2021/protocols/RNAseq-pipeline.md

 Check job status by running: `squeue | grep "srlab"`
 Also, you should get an email at start time and end, as well as any errors occur.
 Run time: 2:21:56

+The output will be that each library has 4 files:
+PSC-##_R1_001.fastq.gz.fastp-trim.20220810.fq.gz
+PSC-##_R1_001.fastq.gz.fastp-trim.20220810.report.html
+PSC-##_R1_001.fastq.gz.fastp-trim.20220810.report.json
+PSC-##_R2_001.fastq.gz.fastp-trim.20220810.fq.gz

+Where `##` is the library number.
+Since they're paired end, the reports (report.html and report.json) contain info for both sets of reads (note from Sam White).

+When I ran the `20220810_pycno_fastp.sh`, `multiqc` didn't run.
+Notes from Sam ([Issue #1476](https://github.com/RobertsLab/resources/issues/1476)):

+Looks like you don't have a default config file for MultiQC.
+Not sure why...

+Anyway, you could copy mine to your home directory and re-run MultiQC:

+Copy file to your home directory:

+`cp /usr/lusers/samwhite/.multiqc_config.yaml ~`

+Confirm copy command worked:

+`ls ~/.multiqc_config.yaml`

+Then, you can move to your working directory with all the trimming reports and run MultiQC:

+`/gscratch/srlab/programs/anaconda3/bin/multiqc .`